Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: The general case

 Throughout this section, we consider the general case $n\geq 1$, that is, $C\subseteq \R^{n+d}$ and $S=C\cap (\Z^n\times \R^d)$.
 We first need to define what ``large set'' means in this context.
 For $n=1$, we said the set $C$ was large if the length of the segment $\proj_{\R}(C)$ was large.
 Analogously, we will consider $C$ to be large in $\R^{n+d}$ if its projection $\proj_{\R^n}(C)$ contains a ball of large radius.
 Assuming without loss of generality that $0\in C$, and denoting by $\mathbb{B}_n$ the Euclidean unit ball in $\R^n$, let $k$ be such that

 Our goal is to prove that there exists a universal constant $\alpha>0$ such that

-Having already proved our bound for the case $n=1$, a naive strategy would be to inductively apply the same ideas over the dimensions of $\R^n$.
-However, with such an approach, the resulting bound would grow exponentially on $n$, which we want to avoid.
-Thus, we depart from the idea of conic approximations but maintain the following key observation: ``away from the boundary'' of $C$, any point $z\in \proj_{\R^n}(C)$ verifies that
+Having already proved our bound for the case $n=1$, a naive strategy would be to apply the same ideas inductively over the dimensions of $\R^n$.
+However, such an approach would yield a bound that grows exponentially on $n$, which we want to avoid.
+Thus, we depart from the idea of conic approximations but maintain the following key observation: ``away from the boundary'' of $C$, any point $z\in \proj_{\R^n}(C)$ satisfies

 In what follows, we will consider the following definitions, illustrated in \Cref{fig:Boxes}: \begin{itemize} \item For $z\in\R^n$, we denote the \textbf{slice} of $C$ induced by $z$ as $S_{z}(C) = C\cap (\{z\}\times \R^d)$ (solid blue line inside the set, see \Cref{fig:Boxes}). \item For $z\in\R^n$, we denote the $n$-dimensional \textbf{box} of $z$ as $\mathrm{Box}_z^n = \{w\in \R^n\, :\, \|w-z\|_{\infty}\leq 1/2\}$ (solid red square over the grid, see \Cref{fig:Boxes}). \item We denote the \textbf{rectangular cut} of $C$ induced by $z$ as $B_z(C) = C\cap (\mathrm{Box}_{z}^n\times\R^d)$ (volumetric section of the convex body in blue, see \Cref{fig:Boxes}). \end{itemize}